 |27||SBAS Service message||Defines the geographic region of the service.|

 |62||SBAS internal testing||Only broadcast for internal testing.|

 |63||Null||Sent if no other message type is available to be sent|

 EGNOS is one of the multiple SBAS (Satellite Based Augmentation System) available worldwide.
 SBAS systems are standardized at ICAO (International Civil Aviation Organization) level to ensure interoperability.

 EGNOS message types are described in detail in the corresponding SBAS standards, in particular in ICAO SARPS (Standard and Recommended Practices) and in RTCA MOPS (Minimum Operational Performance Standards) on sections A.4.4.9 and A.4.4.10.

 You can contact the EGNOS Helpdesk for any questions or clarifications.

 The EGNOS Programme is managed by the following bodies:

-- European GNSS Agency (GSA): is in charge of tasks associated with the exploitation phase of EGNOS and overall EGNOS operational programme management.
+- European Union Agency for the Space Programme (EUSPA): is in charge of tasks associated with the exploitation phase of EGNOS and overall EGNOS operational programme management.
 As such, is responsible for decisions regarding system exploitation, evolution and promotion of the services and applications based on agreements with the European Commission (EC).